 This week you should read three more chapters from Shell's Bargaining for Advantage.
 The following chapters are from the second section in this book, "The Negotiation Process".
 Shell provides a number of useful ideas and illustrations in these chapters.
 The hope is that now that you are familiar and comfortable with the "foundations" of negotiation, you are better able to absorb and effectively use these more detailed tactics.

 - "Step 2: Exchanging Information"

 - "Step 3: Opening and Making Concessions"

 - "Step 4: Closing and Gaining Commitment"

-Note that the Prep Note for Alphexo-Betonn is due at the beginning of class.
-There is no survey this week.
+• Prep Note for Alphexo-Betonn is due at the beginning of class.